yiisoft/yii2/docs/guide/start-databases.md

 the PDO driver for the database you are using (e.g. `pdo_mysql` for MySQL).
 This is a basic requirement if your application uses a relational database.

+> Note: If you are using PostgreSQL, make sure you have the schema on public.

 With those installed, open the file `config/db.php` and change the parameters to be correct for your database.
 By default, the file contains the following: